Mi Plan

 Mi Plan (My Plan) is the fourth studio album and the first Spanish-language album by Canadian singer-songwriter Nelly Furtado.
-It was released independently on September 11, 2009 by Furtado’s own record label Nelstar Entertainment with distribution by Universal Music Latino.
-This marks Furtado’s first independently released album.
+It was released independently on 11 September 2009 by Furtado's own record label Nelstar Entertainment with distribution by Universal Music Latino.
+This marks Furtado's first independently released album.
 Recording sessions for the album took place from 2008 to 2009.
 The album was produced primarily by Furtado with other contributions made by James Bryan, Lester Mendez, Salaam Remi, The Demolition Crew, Julieta Venegas and Brian West.
 Furtado described the songs on the album to be "simple love songs".

 Mi Plan was generally well received by music critics, most applauding Furtado's vocals.
 The album reached number one on the US Latin Billboard chart, and was later certified platinum (Latin field) album by the Recording Industry Association of America (RIAA).
 The album won a Latin Grammy Award for Best Female Pop Vocal Album in 2010.
 The lead single from the album, "Manos al Aire" was released in June 2009.
 The song became Furtado's first solo number one single on the US Billboard Top Latin Songs chart.
 She also became the first North American artist to top the chart with an original Spanish song.
 Two further singles came from the album, "Más", released in December 2009, and "Bajo Otra Luz", released in June 2010.
 The album was further supported by her 2010 Mi Plan Tour, her first tour reaching Latin America.
-Mi Plan Remixes, a remix album was released in October 2010, featuring remixes of the singles.
+Mi Plan Remixes, a remix album, followed in October 2010, featuring remixes of the singles.

 Background

-Furtado began working with guitarist and producer James Bryan on "My Plan", for a possible English language album.
+Furtado began working with guitarist and producer James Bryan on My Plan, as a possible English-language album.
 She said she would try to write songs in English and then in Portuguese but that she did not feel inspired.
 She mentioned that fellow Canadian singer-songwriter Alex Cuba suggested that they try writing the lyrics in Spanish and then he would go on to write the melodies.
 After approving of the idea, she said that she, Cuba and Bryan started "really organically writing songs" in Spanish.
 Cuba then helped them pen more songs, including the title track, "Mi Plan", and "Manos al Aire".
 "Mi Plan" features Cuba on vocals.
 According to Cuba, the three got together five times between September 2008 and February 2009 and wrote nine songs, six of which made it onto the album.
 Furtado also worked with Julieta Venegas, who wrote the song "Bajo Otra Luz" and also contributed to another song called "Vacación", playing the accordion.
 Altogether, Furtado wrote 24 Spanish-language songs, 12 of which made the final track list.